-Our intrepid writer did all the legwork for you — here’s the best of the east side’s Highland Park
+Our intrepid writer did all the legwork for you — here’s the best of the coolest neighborhood on the east side

 Words by SARAH GAVISH

 On Highland Park’s main drag, North Figueroa Street, tattooed couples push strollers with German Shepherds attached to loose leads as abuelitas pass with bags of fresh vegetables, chatting in Spanish.
 The energy is mellow but not without some tension, like anything historically interesting.
 The neighborhood’s rich culture and off-the-beaten-path vibe make it ripe for investment.
 In fact, commercial rents are rumored to rise three times over.
 Here, a cappuccino costs $5.48, including tax.
 But Highland Park sits low and confident, intent on remaining itself, graciously receiving discovery and never losing its warmth — or exquisite taste in music.